IFB-ElixirFr/sandboxbioscenarios/session03/steps/step01.md

 ### *cat*

-A first command to display the content of a file is `cat`:
+A first command to display the contents of a file is `cat`:

 ```bash
 cat NC_009089.fasta
 ```

-This command will print the whole content of the _NC_009089.fasta_ file to the screen.
+This command will print the whole contents of the _NC_009089.fasta_ file to the screen.

 Print the content of the _SAOUHSC.fasta_ file.